qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 **Agenda-setting theory**: what media pay attention to can influence people's attention, then influence people's opinions.

+**Saliency bias**: We pay attention to the salient things that grab attention.
+The things that we don't pay attention to are ignored. **Attention** is a core mechanism of how brain works.
+(Related: modern deep learning also relies on attention mechanism (transformer).)

 ### Familiarity bias

 People prefer familiar things.
 One reason is the availability bias.
 Another reason is that people self-justifys their previous attention and dedication.
 This is highly related to availability bias.